andradejacob36/osTicket-Prerequisites-and-Installation/README.md

      <li>Inking and Typing: No</li>
      <li>Advertising ID: No</li>
     </ol>
-9. Click "Accept"
+9.Click "Accept"

 <h2>Step 5: Download/Install the following applications on your VM: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62</h2>

-1. Install/Enable CGI on IIS.
+1.Install/Enable CGI on IIS.
 Do the following:
     <ol type="a">
       <li>Right-click the "Start" Button (Windows logo) and click "Run"</li>
       <li>Type "control" for the "Run" panel and click "OK"</li>